warriordog/discord-uwu-bot/README.md

 ### Commands
 * `uwu*that` - Uwuify a message in chat.
 Reply to a message to uwuifiy it.
 * `uwu*this` - Uwuify text.
 The rest of the message will be uwuified.
+* `uwu*me` - Follow the sender and translate everything that they say in the current channel.
+* `uwu*stop [where]` - Stop following the sender.
+Optionally set `where` to "channel", "server", or "everywhere" to stop following in the current channel, current server, or in all of Discord, respectively.
+Defaults to "channel".
+* `uwu*stop_everyone [where]` - Stop following everyone in the current channel or server.
+Optionally set `where` to "channel" or "server" to specify where to stop following.
+Defaults to "channel".
+Requires "Manage Messages" permission.
+* `uwu*them <user>` - Follow a specified user and translate everything that they say in the current channel.
+Requires "Manage Messages" permission.
+Use the command again to stop following.

 ### Configuration
 The bot can be configured through a JSON configuration file, located at `/opt/UwuBot/appsettings.Production.json` by default.